Stand for the University and faculty councils

 Why should I stand as a candidate?

 In a position on one of the student and staff councils you not only represent student and staff interests but also ensure good governance at the University.
 You also get to work on your networking, negotiation, argumentation and policy-appraisal skills.
 And you’re first to hear of the latest developments at the University.

 How do I stand as a candidate?

-To stand as a candidate, fill in the relevant forms and hand them in at the Central Polling Office on 17 or 18 March.
+To stand as a candidate, fill in the relevant forms and hand them in at the Central Polling Office in the week of 20 April.
 For more information and the required forms, see the student and staff participation website or contact the relevant polling station.